forcedotcom/source-deploy-retrieve/contributing/metadata.md

 SDR Unit tests are abstract (mockRegistry tries to represent possible patterns).
 If your type uses a combination of properties that don't match an existing type in the registry, there's a chance the behavior isn't covered.

-Reach out to the CLI team for help with unit tests.
-If you work for Salesforce, [#platform-cli](https://salesforce-internal.slack.com/archives/C01LKDT1P6J).
-If not, [open an issue](https://github.com/forcedotcom/cli/issues).
+Reach out to the CLI team for help with unit tests. .

 [metadataResolverRealRegistry.ts](../test/resolve/metadataResolverRealRegistry.test.ts) is an example of unit testing one behavior (resolving from source files) of a real metadata type.